McGillRocketTeam/payload-2025/rnd/fft/README.md

 # Setup of ARM CMSIS DSP Library

-Enough theory, let's finally get into some coding.
+Enough theory, let's finally get into some coding (kind of).
 Implementing the FFT from scratch is not trivial (more math!), let alone making it run quickly, so we'll use an external library to do it for us.

 ## Terms